ovh/cds/README.md

 - *13 Upgrade Gitlab can be on several days https://docs.gitlab.com/ee/update/
 - *14 it's a plugin
 - *15 K8s, Docker machine & GKE only
-- *16 limitated to about 150 executors https://www.cloudbees.com/blog/multi-tenancy-jenkins(§Scale)
+- *16 limited to about 150 executors https://www.cloudbees.com/blog/multi-tenancy-jenkins(§Scale)

 ## License